jacksorjacksor/astrojs-with-umbraco-cms-docs/README.md

 ### Creating the blog posts in Umbraco

-Firstly, within Umbraco, create a Document Type for a simple blog article called 'Article'.
+From the Umbraco backoffice, create a Document Type for a simple blog article called 'Article'.

 To follow along below, your 'Article' Document Type should have the following properties: